J03Fr0st/pubg-tracker-bot/README.md

 ## Security

-Please do not commit your `.env` file or any sensitive credentials.
-The `.gitignore` file is configured to prevent this, but always double-check before committing.
+- Never commit your `.env` file or any files containing sensitive information to version control.
+- Use Docker secrets or a secure environment variable management system for production deployments.
+- Regularly update the Docker image and dependencies to patch security vulnerabilities.